Two weeks later

 “I’ll tell you later,” Shelby said, tired of talking.

-“Sure,” Sydney said, not all all surprised by the unpredictable temperament of her sister.
-She knew she was pushing it, but was asked anyway, amazed Shelby’d talked as long as she had.
-“Don’t get pregnant,” she added, not sure why she said it, except that life seemed harder with kids.
+“Sure,” Sydney said, not at all surprised by the unpredictable temperament of her sister, amazed Shelby had talked as long as she had.
+“Don’t get pregnant,” Sydney added, not sure why she said it, except that life seemed harder with kids.

 “You don’t have to worry about me,” Shelby said, looking off down the street.
-“That is not in my plans,” she added.
-At least not in her immediate ones, but no way did Little Miss-By-the-Book-need to know that.
+“That’s not in my plans,” she added.
+At least not in her immediate ones.
+But no way did little-miss-by-the-book need to know that.
 “I’m hungry.
 I’m going to go cook something for dinner.
 I’ll call you when it’s ready.”

 “Do you want help?”
 Sydney said.